peterhj/cacti/README.md

 to use them as starting points for your own experiments.

 ## Documentation

+### Environment variables

+`cacti` will inspect the following environment variables to control its run-time behavior.

+- `CACTI_CABAL_BIN_PATH`: This is a colon-delimited list of paths in which to search for the `cacti-futhark` binary, which was installed when bootstrapping from source.
+  If this variable was not specified, the default value is `${HOME}/.cabal/bin` where `${HOME}` is the current user's home directory.
+- `CACTI_CUDA_PREFIX`: This is a colon-delimited list of paths at which CUDA is installed.
+  If this variable was not specified, the default value is `/usr/local/cuda`.
+- `CACTI_VERBOSE`: Setting this will increase the verbosity of the stdout logging.

+There are other environment variables defined though not yet documented, some of which are for debugging or internal development usage.
+Please see "cacti_cfg_env/src/lib.rs" for further details.

+### Reference (todo)

 Please check back soon; this is a work in progress.